 Mustique – around two hour’s sail from Bequia

 Celebrity spotters take note: this privately-owned island is the playground of the rich and famous.
-With such noted visitors as Tommy Hilfiger, you never know who you might run into.
+With such noted visitors, you never know who you might run into.
 With no traffic lights, beach vendors, or power lines, sail to Mustique for quiet relaxation on gorgeous beaches, tennis in paradise, and upscale parties—the island is tailor-made for the discerning traveler.

 Canouan – about a three hour sail from Mustique